tomvadman/Udacity-Fullstack-Logs-AnalysisProject/README.md

 # Overview

 ## So what are we reporting, anyway?
 ## Here are the questions the reporting tool should answer.
-The example answers given aren't the right ones, though!

 #### 1. What are the most popular three articles of all time?
 Which articles have been accessed the most?
 Present this information as a sorted list with the most popular article at the top.